Lenders to contact 1.6 million homeowners facing higher mortgage costs amid Middle East conflict

 • At HomeOwners Alliance, we welcome the move to get lenders to recommit to the Mortgage Charter and to proactively contact mortgage borrowers whose fixed deals end this year.

 • But the mortgage market is volatile and we’re seeing deals pulled frequently with rates edging up.
-So if your fixed mortgage deal ends in the next 6 months, it’s a good idea to look at what your options are now, rather than sitting and waiting for your lender to contact you.
+So if your fixed mortgage deal ends in the next 6 months, keep up-to-date with mortgage rates and it’s a good idea to look at what your options are now, rather than sitting and waiting for your lender to contact you.

 Subscribe